Community consultation

-We want to hear your thoughts on how Council plans to invest in projects and priorities for the community over the next financial year.
+We asked to hear your thoughts on how Council plans to invest in core services, infrastructure, projects and other priorities for the community over the next financial year.
+Thank you to everyone who took part in the consultation.
+We received 26 submissions in total and 8 community members provided feedback in-person at a public meeting with councillors.

 What does the Budget do?